AWS EKS

 Storage

-For this architecture, FSx for OpenZFS is recommended instead of Regional EFS or Single Zone EFS because it provides much better performance while still allowing for deployment in multiple Availability Zones, increasing the resiliency of the system.
+For this architecture, we recommend FSx for OpenZFS instead of Regional EFS or Single Zone EFS because it offers better performance while allowing deployment in multiple Availability Zones, which increases system resiliency.
+FSx for Lustre is also a performant choice; however, it is not available in multiple Availability Zones.

 FSx for OpenZFS volumes are provisioned in 1.2 TB chunks; however, this amount can be shared across all user home directories, Workbench configuration, and Workbench state storage.
 Workbench’s filesystem usage for configuration and state storage is modest – likely less than a few GB for a production system – therefore, the size of your FSx for OpenZFS volume will depend almost entirely on end-user usage patterns.
 Some data science teams store very little in their home directories and will only need a few GB per person.
 Other teams may download large files into their home directories and will need much more.
 Administrators should consult with their user groups to determine the appropriate size.